Synopsys, Inc. (SNPS) Q4 2020 Results - Earnings Call Transcript

 Aart de Geus

 If I may chime in.
-I think I may have misspoken about the indirect change, Tom, it is really a parallel utilization of a channel that typically goes to a large companies that actually help install things at our customers and so it's really sort of working more closely with the existing ecosystem and not really a different sales channels.
+I think I may have misspoken about the indirect sales channel, it is really a parallel utilization of a channel that typically goes to a large companies that actually help install things at our customers and so it's really sort of working more closely with the existing ecosystem and not really a different sales channels.

 Tom Diffely